divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ## Upgradeability

 A Diamond allows to add/replace/remove facet functions if the `diamondCut` function is implemented.
-The mutability of the DIVA smart contract will be deactivated shortly after contract deployment via the `disableUpgradeability.ts` and `xdeployDisableUpgradeability.ts` scripts.
+The mutability of the DIVA smart contract was deactivated shortly after contract deployment.

 ## Facet overview